alixaxel/halBox/README.md

 * MyISAM [`key_buffer_size` directive](http://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_key_buffer_size) is set to 8MB
 * *non*-PDO database drivers are disabled by default (this includes `mysql` and `mysqli`)

+As of version 0.26.0, halBox comes with two scripts: n1ensite / n1dissite that mimic the behaviour of a2ensite / a2dissite.

 Screenshots *(Ubuntu)*
 ======================